Top five family activities this February half-term in Langdale

-The sun has got his hat on for the last weekend of this February half-term, so what better time to get out into the countryside and enjoy some family time.
-Take a moment to make memories – pick up a board game, enjoy a taste of Cumbria, relax on the terrace and admire the views of the Langdale fells or experience them first hand with a brisk walk.
-Here are our top tips for enjoying Langdale this half-term.
+What better time to get out into the countryside and enjoy some family time.
+Take a moment to make memories – pick up a board game, enjoy a taste of Cumbria, admire the views of the Langdale fells or experience them first hand with a brisk walk.
+Here are our top 5 tips for enjoying Langdale this half-term.

 Take on one of our top walks in Langdale and capture some cracking views – Blea Tarn is definitely one with a wow-factor view, perfect for little legs.